micmejia/bible-dump/AMPC/Genesis/Gen 32.md

 Then Jacob asked Him, Tell me, I pray You, what [in contrast] is Your name?
 But He said, Why is it that you ask My name?
-And [^b][the Angel of God declared] a blessing on [Jacob] there.
+And [the Angel of God declared] a blessing on [Jacob] there.